ogierpaul/suricate/suricate/Readme.md

     * Where we there is no match identified
     * where all the pairs are a match
     * Where some pairs are match, some others, and we need to use more features or more advanced machine learning algorithms to classify
+* This helps provide a representative sample of the similarity matrix for correct labelling

 ### 3. Optional: Side-by-Side features
 * For the records from mixed clusters, apply comparison functions on the side-by-side dataframe to extract more features